How To Install WordPress to cPanel in 5 Easy Steps

 I’m going to use FileZilla (it’s free) to show you how to easily upload WordPress to cPanel.
 The FileZilla client can be downloaded from here.

-As soon as the FileZilla instalation completes, open the client and let’s get to work.
+As soon as the FileZilla installation completes, open the client, and let’s get to work.